WenruiLi0203/COMP177-Computer-Networks/README.md

 - Supporting shell connection
 - Using socket API

-*If you are UOP student, please don't copy and paste it.
+*If you are UOP student, please don't copy and paste.
 This code is only for studying uses.
 Wenrui Li all right reserved.